jschadewald/GetDataCourseProject/README.md

 In case you wandered here by mistake and are wondering what this is, it's a submission for the course project of the getdata-009 class on Coursera.org.
 This README is designed to expand upon the in-code comments of the accompanying run_analysis.R, to provide my reasoning and interpration of the assignment where any ambiguity exists, and to provide tangible examples of how the data is being manipulated as the code executes.

-I made no effort to ensure that this will run on arbitrary machines, so the format of the file paths may need to be modified to work on your system.
 The code was tested exclusively on 64-bit Windows 7 with 64-bit R 3.1.2 and RStudio 0.98.1087.
 It should also be noted that portions of the code use sub() to search and replace values in character vectors, and it's not clear to me whether or to what extent a difference in our locales might affect the results.
 For your reference, here is my locale information:
 ```
 > Sys.getlocale()
 [1] "LC_COLLATE=English_United States.1252;LC_CTYPE=English_United States.1252;LC_MONETARY=English_United States.1252;LC_NUMERIC=C;LC_TIME=English_United States.1252"